simone-sanfratello/fastify-peekaboo/README.md

 - `headers`
   type: `string` or `string[]` or `function(headers:object):string[]`
   default: `undefined`
-  match by headers: will be cached only by matching headers, not by whole headers - otherwise, cache is not efficient: just considering for `user-agent` and `host`, cache is actually single client based, but you can do this if is what you want
+  match by headers: will be cached only by matching headers, not by whole headers - otherwise, cache is not efficient: just considering for `user-agent` and `host`, cache is actually single client based (but you can do that if is what you want)

   examples:
   - [`authorization`, `cookie`] match considering only these headers values
   - `authorization` match considering `authorization` header value: if `authorization` contains a token, the response will be de facto private
-  - using `function`, cache will be used if function return an array of headers names that will be used for identify the cache
+  - `function` cache if function return an array of headers names that will be used for identify the cache
   ```js
   function(headers) {
     if(headers.authentication) {